Take a break. Stop rushing around and re-visit the holidays in Florida in the ‘50s.

 It’s hard to imagine the world then – Florida before Disney; life before the Internet.
 But the photos of a Sarasota photographer, Joseph Janney Steinmetz, can help transport you.

-The images on this page are photos by Steinmetz that his family donated last year to the Florida Memory Project, which has more than 180,000 digitized photographs from the State Library and Archives of Florida.
+The images on this page are photos by Steinmetz that his family donated recently to the Florida Memory Project, which has more than 180,000 digitized photographs from the State Library and Archives of Florida.